arjamand/QuickDoc/README.md

 5. **Print/Save Document**: Use the "Print Document" or "Save Document" buttons to manage the final document.
 6. **Adjust UI**: Use the "Appearance Mode" and "UI Scaling" dropdowns to customize the user interface.

-## Notes

-- Make sure to select a valid microphone in the dropdown before starting to record.
-- The application utilizes a base Whisper model.
-Other model sizes can be loaded by modifying the `whisper.load_model()` argument.
--  `app-v4.py` loads an image for better UI experience.
-The default `template.png` file or an updated image can be provided to the application.
-- The `main.cpp` provides a way to test pybind11 with whisper module.

 ## Contributing

 Feel free to contribute to the project by submitting issues, or pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License